FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Method

 \subsection{Search Procedure and State}

-\paragraph{Basic objects and gates.} We search over Lean~4 candidates of the form $c=(\hat{h},y)$, where $\hat{h}$ is an import/header context and $y$ is a single Lean~4 declaration with a placeholder proof.
-In practice, $\hat{h}$ can be taken from the dataset (fixed context) or generated/modified by the model (context diversity); we make this choice explicit in the experimental protocol.
-We evaluate candidates using compilation feasibility $C(c)\in\{0,1\}$ and semantic consistency $J(c)\in\{0,1\}$ (instantiated by an LLM judge in \Cref{sec:exp}).
-Compilation is a hard feasibility gate: only candidates with $C(c)=1$ are eligible to enter the archive and be reused as parents/inspirations.
+\paragraph{Basic objects and gates.} We search over Lean~4 candidates of the form $c=(\hat{h},y)$, where $\hat{h}$ is an import/header context and $y$ is the primary Lean~4 statement or declaration target.
+Most candidates are theorem/lemma-style files with placeholder proofs, but benchmark contexts and model outputs can also contain \texttt{def}, \texttt{abbrev}, or \texttt{example} templates; for this reason, the prover-stage evaluation separately reports theorem-complete success for explicit \texttt{theorem}/\texttt{lemma} completions.
+We evaluate candidates using a compilation predicate $\CompOK(c)\in\{0,1\}$ and a semantic predicate $\SemOK(c)\in\{0,1\}$ (instantiated by an LLM judge in \Cref{sec:exp}).
+Compilation is a hard feasibility gate: only candidates with $\CompOK(c)=1$ are eligible to enter the archive and be reused as parents/inspirations.
 We treat compilation/elaboration as verifier feedback: it both defines feasibility and provides the primary error feedback for bounded compilation repair.
-During search, the archive stores unique compilation-feasible candidates regardless of $J(c)$ (i.e., it may include semantically inconsistent stepping stones) and is used only for parent/context sampling.
-For reporting SH@T and downstream proving, we define the \emph{semantically consistent repertoire} as the deduplicated set of candidates generated within budget that satisfy both $C(c)=1$ and $J(c)=1$.
-FormalEvolve uses $C$ and $J$ during test-time search and bounded repairs; downstream proving is evaluated only when reporting proof utility.
+During search, the archive stores unique compilation-feasible candidates regardless of $\SemOK(c)$ (i.e., it may include semantically inconsistent stepping stones) and is used only for parent/context sampling.
+For reporting SH@T and downstream proving, we define the \emph{semantically consistent repertoire} as the deduplicated set of candidates generated within budget that satisfy both $\CompOK(c)=1$ and $\SemOK(c)=1$.
+FormalEvolve uses these two predicates during test-time search and bounded repairs; downstream proving is evaluated only when reporting proof utility.
 All generator-side LLM calls (seeds, patches, and repairs) are debited against the same per-problem generator-call budget $T$ (\Cref{sec:budget}).